hugospinelli/typetree/README.rst

 **GUI**

-For the GUI, both the :python:`typetree.Tree(...).view` method and the :python:`typetree.view_tree` function accept two additional arguments to configure whether the new window is created asynchronously and by which method (threading or multiprocessing):
+For the GUI, both the :python:`Tree(...).view` method and the :python:`view_tree` function accept two additional arguments to configure whether the new window is created asynchronously and by which method (threading or multiprocessing):

 .. code-block:: python